 Portraits FNEGE_4329French version below

-Michel KALIKA is also the founder of the BSIS (Business School Impact System) methodology he developed for FNEGE & EFMD.
-This process has so far been used in more than 60 Business Schools in 17 Countries.
+Michel is the founder of the Business School Impact System (BSIS), developed for FNEGE and EFMD, which has now been adopted by more than 60 business schools across 17 countries.

 Michel est l’auteur ou le co-auteur de plus de 25 ouvrages (dont Management stratégique, l’ouvrage français le plus réédité dans le domaine) et environ une centaine d’autres publications sur la stratégie et les technologies de l’information.
 Ses recherches portent sur l’utilisation du courrier électronique par les managers (théorie du « Millefeuille ») et l’impact des écoles de management.